Clika/clika_compression_examples/README.md

 - **reset_train_data** - Reset training dataset between epochs
 - **reset_eval_data** - Reset evaluation dataset between epochs
 - **grads_acc_steps** - (useful for larger model that must run with a smaller batch size)
-- **mixed_precision** - Use mixed precision when compression the model with FP16 for the weights, FP32 for the gradients.
-Activations can be either
+- **no_mixed_precision** - turn off mixed precision when compressing the model, mixed precision uses FP16 for the weights, FP32 for the gradients.
+Activations can be either (all examples are using mixed precision by default)
 - **lr_warmup_epochs** - Number of epochs of the Learning Rate warmup stage
 - **lr_warmup_steps_per_epoch** - Number of steps each epoch of the Learning Rate warmup stage
 - **fp16_weights** - Use FP16 weights when compressing  (can reduce VRAM usage)